Magenschleimhautentzündung bei Katzen

 Step 1: Protect your stomach

-In order to calm the stomach down again, the first thing to do is to eat light food and stay in a stress-free zone.
+In order to calm the stomach down again, the first thing to do is to eat a light diet and stay in a stress-free zone.
 The stomach regenerates best when it is left to rest for a few hours.
 In concrete terms, this means: water, but no food for the next six to twelve hours.

 After that, you can slowly get back into it, ideally with easily digestible foods in manageable quantities.
 The KATTOVIT The Gastro range of wet and dry food is tailored precisely to the needs of cats with pre-existing conditions and is ideal as a digestible light diet for cats with stomach problems.
 The greatly reduced crude fiber and fat content prevents digestive problems, while the increased electrolyte content provides enough energy to get weakened cats back on their feet.